bugcps/devShort/README.md

 3. Have no hassle with the software because it's slim and easy to configure

-## 1-2-3 Click installation
+## 1-2-3 Step installation

 1. Download the latest [release](https://github.com/flokX/devShort/releases) and upload it to the desired installation place
 2. Insert a admin password in the `admin/config.json`
-3. Run the `installer.php`

-That's it!
+3. Start using devShort!
 If you want to know what else devShort can do, visit our [wiki](https://github.com/flokX/devShort/wiki).

 ## Screenshots